Australia’s passion for horse racing is as enduring as the nation itself.

 Racing Australia, and the individual state bodies, are responsible for the licensing and governance of trainers, jockeys, bookmakers, bookmakers’ clerks, stablehands and strappers, while owners are also registered.

-To ensure the integrity of racing, millions of dollars are allocated annually on the latest drug testing equipment and with wagering – per capita – estimated to be $862 per year, strict guidelines are enforced to sustain confidence in wagering.
+To ensure the integrity of racing, millions of dollars are allocated annually on the latest drug testing equipment and with wagering – per capita – estimated to be more than $800 per year, strict guidelines are enforced to sustain confidence in wagering.

 Breeding Bonus Schemes by State

-Additionally, Australia’s prizemoney is considerably enhanced by ‘bonus schemes’ in each state.
+Additionally, Australia’s prizemoney is considerably enhanced by ‘bonus schemes’ in each state – each scheme has a range of eligibility criteria and nomination requirements but offers significant rewards.

 New South Wales